 Are you struggling with anxiety, depression, self-loathing or shame?
 Do you find yourself avoiding, minimizing or denying your problems?

 Perhaps you feel full of remorse and regret.
-Or maybe you wish you could quit beating yourself up and experience more clarity and confidence.
+Or maybe you wish you could quit beating yourself up and experience more self-compassion, clarity and confidence.
 Do you wish you could make friends with yourself and gain the self-assurance, insight and peace needed to live an empowered, fulfilling and productive life?

 It can be a wearisome, painful and even seemingly helpless experience to feel stuck with negative thoughts or within unproductive patterns.
 You may have tried traditional talk therapy and feel frustrated by the lack of sustainable results.
 If you’re battling the “demons” of anxiety, depression, interpersonal relationship challenges, guilt, shame, addiction or self-worth issues, just to name a few, you are not alone.
 We all have demons that we carry with us.
-The good news is that there is a powerful way to shift out of pain and patterns and transform your relationship with your demons from being debilitating into something positive and powerful.
+The good news is that there is a powerful way to shift out of pain and uncomfortable patterns and transform your relationship with your demons from being debilitating into something positive and powerful.

 Understanding Your Demons